ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 <br><br>**Summary**
 <br>In this post, followings were covered:
 - Difference between frequentist and Bayesian
-- How posterior distribution changes as sample size and prior distribution change
+- How posterior distribution changes as sample size and prior distribution changes